 While a lien is a claim against your property, a levy is the IRS’s actual seizure of your property.
 The IRS can levy your property and sell it to pay off your debt.
 The IRS can also levy a bank account and withdraw money from it.
 If the funds in the account aren’t enough to satisfy the debt, the IRS can withdraw future deposits into the account until the tax debt gets paid off.

 A tax levy is usually an extreme situation.
 The IRS can’t simply seize your property, as there’s a process that needs to be followed first.
 The IRS needs to send you a final notice and a form called Notice of Your Right to a Hearing at least 30 days before issuing the levy.
-Those 30 days can give you time to make arrangements with the IRS to remove the tax lien and settle your debt.
+Those 30 days can give you time to discuss how to get a tax lien removed, make arrangements with the IRS and settle your debt.

 How to Prevent Tax Liens

-Prevention is often the ideal policy when it comes to tax liens.
+Compared to navigating how to remove a tax lien, prevention is often the ideal policy.
 You can avoid having the IRS put a lien on your property in a few ways.

 File and Pay Your Taxes on Time